The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Strategies For Coping With Executive Function

 “Decompose: Make overly complicated tasks simple job steps.
-Write these steps on a story board, or just a simple notebook, and check them off as you are able to work through each step to help stay on task. —Source: University of Illinois at Urbana-Champaign(
+Write these steps on a story board, or just a sleek notebook, and check them off as you are able to work through each step to help stay on task. —Source: University of Illinois at Urbana-Champaign(

 ).